 If this is not possible because the cost to you would outweigh the benefit to the employee, you can claim objective justification for not offering the benefit.

 You need to consider whether less favourable treatment is objectively justified on a case-by-case basis.
+See fixed-term contracts and 'less favourable treatment'.

 Access to occupational pension schemes